-- 12. For purposes of this Application Paper reference is made to the Glossary of Terms in Annex II of the 2016 Issues Paper, 16 which in turn was primarily based on work of the Federal Financial Institutions Examination Council (FFIEC); the CRO Forum; the Cyber Resilience Working Group of the Committee on Payments and Market Infrastructures (CPMI) and International Organization of Securities Commissions (IOSCO); and the National Institute of Standards and Technology (NIST, U.S. Department of Commerce). - 13.
-Accordingly, in the context of this paper, "cyber risk" means: "Any risks that emanate from the use of electronic data and its transmission, including technology tools such as the internet and telecommunications networks.
-It also encompasses physical damage
+12. For purposes of this Application Paper, reference is made to the Glossary of Terms in Annex II of the 2016 Issues Paper,18 which in turn was primarily based on work by the Federal Financial Institutions Examination Council (FFIEC); the CRO Forum; the Cyber Resilience Working Group of the Committee on Payments and Market Infrastructures (CPMI) and International Organization of Securities Commissions (IOSCO); and the National Institute of Standards and Technology (NIST, U.S. Department of Commerce).
+These and other resources served as the foundational work for the international working group of experts that have been developing the FSB lexicon.

+13. Accordingly, in the context of this paper, "cyber risk" means: "Any risks that emanate from the use of electronic data and its transmission, including technology tools such as the internet and telecommunications networks.
+It also encompasses physical damage that can be caused by cybersecurity incidents, fraud committed by misuse of data, any liability arising from data storage, and the availability, integrity, and confidentiality of electronic information - be it related to individuals, companies, or governments."